rajkdarbar/narrow-phase-collision-detection/README.md

 ## 🧩 Narrow-Phase Collision Detection (SAT & GJK)

-This project explores two widely used **narrow-phase collision detection** algorithms used in computer graphics and game engines.
+This project explores two widely used **narrow-phase collision detection** algorithms in computer graphics and game engines.

 #### ⚙️ Algorithms
 - **SAT / OBB (2D)** – Collision detection and penetration resolution for oriented 2D shapes using the **Separating Axis Theorem**.